 Long before Jackson's harsh Indian policies, the Creek, Choctaw, Chickasaw and Cherokee Natives all enjoyed the bounty of these Appalachian foothills, making this section of Alabama one of the most populated regions of the United States.
 During the late 1700s, the first few white newcomers lived peacefully among the Natives, negotiating personnel pacts with Chief Shinbone.
 Soon, settler demands for Native American lands were on the rise, leading to government intervention.

 During the lopsided Battle of Horseshoe Bend in 1819, the Creeks vs. Federal troops, Andrew Jackson was convinced to push for the Indian Removal Act.
 Once Jackson became President in 1836, one of the first directives was to remove 15,000 Creek Indians from the Lookout Mountain area.
-Many were bound with chains and handcuffs, and move on foot to Indian territories west of the Mississippi River.
-While the new country espoused its own ideas of freedom, this Act all but ended the autonomy of this vast Native nation.
+Many were bound with chains and handcuffs, and moved on foot to Indian territories west of the Mississippi River.
+While the new country espoused its own ideas of freedom, this act all but ended the autonomy of this vast Native nation.

 Copyright © 2007-15 Benjamin Prepelka